 To view images of contemporary art and read the lastest news be sure to check out art journals in the current periodicals section of the library.

 Covers all aspects of the visual arts from prehistory to the present.
 Content: artist biographies, definitions of art terminology, description of art movements, and images.
 Includes Grove Art Online, the Oxford Companion to Western Art the Encyclopedia of Aesthetics, and the Concise Oxford Dictionary of Art Terms.
+Resources in the broader Oxford Art Online may not be available.
 Limited to 5 simultaneous users.

 "This six-part series on photography was occasioned by the 150th anniversary of the medium’s invention.
 The programs take the form of film essays which look at varying aspects of photography throughout its history.
 The series draws from over 20 different collections of photographs in museums, archives, and private collections in the U.S., Canada, Britain, and France—an altogether splendid source of the best, most interesting, most innovative photographs in the century-and-a-half of this medium which revolutionized art and archivism.
 6-part series, 26 minutes each." - Films on Demand About Series page